Éditions Alphonse Leduc: Present day

-The fifth generation is represented by François Leduc (Claude's son) and Basile Crichton (the nephew of Claude and Gilbert Leduc), who have been the managers of the company since 1985, assisted by their respective brothers, Jean Leduc et Michel Crichton.
-François Leduc died on December 15, 2016, at the age of 77 years old.
+The fifth generation is represented by François Leduc (Claude's son) and Basile Crichton (the nephew of Claude and Gilbert Leduc), who have been the managers of the company since 1985, assisted by their respective brothers, Jean Leduc and Michel Crichton.
+François Leduc died on 15 December 2016, at the age of 77 years old.

 Alphonse Leduc were acquired by the Music Sales Group in January 2014.
 The Music Sales Group changed its name to the Wise Music Group in February 2020.